 ”To me, jazz drums is about composing in real-time, about staying in the moment and letting yourself go.
 I think the best term to describe it is ’instant composition’.
 The idea behind this collection was to capture just that – variations of rhythmical comping ideas and melodies a jazz drummer would play to accompany a band”, he says.

 With tempos varying from 90 to 200 BPM, you’ll have all the drums you need for anything from medium walking ballads, slow medium standards to medium uptempo arrangements.
 Start assembling your song of controlled, sophisticated drum improvisation with that inimitable nuance, touch and feel of a session player.

 Like the late George Gershwin put it: ”Life is a lot like jazz… It’s best when you improvise”.
 This will give you the ultimate palette of drums.
 Now start painting and use your colors.

-Works with EZdrummer, EZdrummer 2, Superior Drummer 2 (optimized for 1 kick, 1 snare, 2 toms, 2 floor toms, 2 crash cymbals, 1 china, 1 ride cymbal).
+Works with EZdrummer, EZdrummer 2, Superior Drummer 2 and Superior Drummer 3 (optimized for 1 kick, 1 snare, 2 toms, 2 floor toms, 2 crash cymbals, 1 china, 1 ride cymbal).

 • More than 400 individually played drum comping variations